- EAGRE18 Expedition Film

-In the summer of 2018, the Greenland Caves Project and Top to Top Global Climate Expedition will sail to the Wegener Halvø peninsula of EAst GREenland.
-Their aim is to explore the region for its caves, map and document their findings, collect geological samples for climate-change research, and undertake outreach activities with Inuit communities.
-By sailing, EAGRE 18 is able to reduce its carbon footprint and undertake an old-style exploratory adventure.
+In the summer of 2018, the Greenland Caves Project and Top to Top Global Climate Expedition sailed from Iceland to Greenland.
+Their aim was to visit the Wegener Halvø peninsula of EAst GREenland, explore the region for its caves, map and document their findings, collect geological samples for climate-change research, and undertake outreach activities with indigenous communities.
+By sailing, EAGRE 18 was able to reduce its carbon footprint and undertake an old-style exploratory adventure.

 Why is this important?

 The Arctic region is changing rapidly, the consequences of which will be felt worldwide.
 Importantly, we need to know how it will continue to change in the future and one way to achieve this is to learn from periods of past climate change.
 Greenland has many excellent climate records that have been drilled from the ice sheet, but unfortunately, records from the coast and records that cover past warm periods are extremely sparse.